-Weddings are meticulously-designed, emotionally charged, symbolic events.
-It is a fascinating dichotomy between a choreographed and structured day, yet one that inspires the most raw and pure emotions from the couple and their family and friends.
+Weddings are meticulously-designed, emotionally charged, symbolic celebrations.
+It's a fascinating dichotomy between a structured event and one that inspires the most raw and pure emotions from the couple and their family and friends.

 Here, I see old friends and family reuniting under a common purpose; the closest people to the bride and groom sharing their history, their feelings and appreciation for friends and family; and couples who reciprocate their appreciation for all those who have influenced and affected their lives.
-Weddings are about couples committing their lives to each other, but they are also about the people around them that make that life even more interesting.
+Weddings are about couples committing their lives to each other, but they are also about the people around them that make life even more interesting.
 Getting to know my clients and then delivering a set of emotionally powerful photographs to record the beginning of the next chapter of life together is such a rewarding experience.
 At this point in my life, there’s nothing I’d rather do.

 Open-mouthed belly laughs

-One of the hallmarks of weddings is that people have come together to celebrate.
+One of the hallmarks of wedding celebrations is people coming together to celebrate.
 The merriment and festivities create such a ripe environment for joy and weddings amplify these feelings in people to such extreme highs.

 Pure joy is something I will never grow tired of photographing.
-Spontaneous bursts of laughter and excitement will always tickle my soul.
+Spontaneous bursts of laughter always tickles my soul.

 I'm always watching and listening and following the laughter.
 And what better way to remember your wedding than to look back fondly on the joyful faces of you and your loved ones?

 All about the moments

-One of the most important elements in the work I create is to remain as authentic as possible – real moments between real people.
+One my most important principles is to remain as authentic as possible – keying in on real moments between real people.
 So much raw emotion is brought out in a wedding among family, friends, and of course you.
 There's no reason to fake it if it's all happening in real time.

 When photographing weddings, I look for real, expressive moments.
 They are often the most beautiful and evocative photographs between people.